imgix/react-imgix/README.md

 #### className :: string

 `className` applied to top level component.
 To set `className` on the image itself see `imgProps`.

-#### entropy :: bool, default = false

-Whether or not to crop using points of interest.
-See imgix API for more details.

-#### faces :: bool, default = true

-Whether to crop to faces.

-#### crop :: string

-Sets specific crop, overriding faces and entropy flags.
-Useful for specifying fallbacks for faces like `faces,top,right`.

-#### fit :: string

-See imgix's API, defaults to `crop`.

-#### onMounted :: func

-Called on `componentDidMount` with the mounted DOM node as an argument.

 #### height :: number